Estate Planning for Millionaires

 If they have more assets to distribute and shield from taxes, they can set up irrevocable trusts as well.
 Unlike revocable trusts, these trusts require people to give up ownership and control of the assets placed inside them — with some exceptions.
 In exchange for owners giving up control, the assets in irrevocable trusts are not taxable to them.

 The window for lower taxes may be closing.
-Advisors expect to see a rash of irrevocable trusts set up over the next year or so.
-People will want to take advantage of the current lifetime estate tax exemption of $13.61 million ($27.22 million for a married couple), which will be cut in half on Jan.
-1, 2026, once the Tax Cuts and Jobs Act expires.
+Advisors expect to see a rash of irrevocable trusts set up over the next year.
+People will want to take advantage of the 2025 lifetime estate tax exemption of $13.99 million (up from $13.6 million in 2024) for an individual and $27.98 million (up from $27.22 million last year) for a married couple.
+It's unclear if President-elect Trump will extend the Tax Cuts and Jobs Act (TCJA), the legislation he enacted in 2017 that set these high bars for estate taxes.

 Keep in mind that some states also charge estate taxes, each with different rules, Viktorin said.
 Currently, 33 states do not levy these so-called ‘death’ taxes.
 If you live in a no-death-tax state but you move, make sure to revisit your estate plan in case your new state does charge them, Viktorin added.